-- a.
-Affordability - i.
-Description: For Priority Broadband Projects as defined in Section 2.4.3, the applicant's commitment to provide the most affordable total price to all BEADfunded locations in its application for at least symmetrical 1 Gigabit per second (Gbps) service.
-For Non-Priority Broadband Projects as defined in Section 2.4.3, the eligible applicant's commitment to provide the most affordable total price to all included locations in its application for at least 100/20 Mbps service.
+- i.
+Description: For Priority Broadband Projects as defined in Section 2.4.3, the applicant's commitment to provide the most affordable total price to all BEAD-funded locations in its application for at least symmetrical 1 Gigabit per second (Gbps) service.
+For Non-Priority Broadband Projects as defined in Section 2.4.3, the eligible applicant's commitment to provide the most affordable total price to all included locations in its application for at least 100/20 Mbps service. - ii.

-- ii.
 As required gating criteria for the BEAD Program, all successful applicants will be contractually required to: - Participate in the Federal Communications Commission's (FCC) Affordability Connectivity Plan (ACP), any successor program and/or any other household broadband subsidy programs throughout the useful life of the network. - Provide any eligible subscriber within the proposed project area a low-cost option defined in Section 2.12 throughout the useful life of the network. - iii.
 Scoring: Points for affordability will be awarded to applicants that make affordable pricing commitments in clear and unambiguous terms, without caveats that may compromise the commitment, as follows:

-Priority Broadband Projects: Applications will be scored based on applicants' clear and concise commitments to offer, for at least ten years after the closeout of the construction phase, in alignment with NTIA guidance about the period of federal interest in BEAD projects, affordable service at speeds of 100/20 Mbps or faster with technology other than end-to-end fiber to BEAD-funded locations, at prices that will baseline from the applicable affordable benchmark defined in section 2.13.2:
+Priority Broadband Projects: Applications will be scored based on applicants' clear and concise commitments to offer, for at least five years, symmetrical 1 Gbps service or faster with end-toend fiber technology to BEAD-funded locations, at prices that will baseline from the applicable affordable benchmark defined in section 2.13.2:

 - a.
 Equal to or less than the affordable benchmark: 54 Points - b.
 101 125 percent of the affordable benchmark: 45 Points - c.
 126 150 percent of the affordable benchmark: 36 Points - d.
 151 175 percent of the affordable benchmark: 27 Points - e.
 176 200 percent of affordable benchmark: 18 Points - f.
 201 225 percent of the affordable benchmark 9 Points - g.
-Greater than 225 percent of the affordable benchmark or applications that do not make a commitment to affordable pricing of 1Gbps/1Gbps service: 0 Points
+Greater than 225 percent of the affordable benchmark or applications that do not make a commitment to affordable pricing of 1Gbps/1Gbps service: 0 points

-Non-Priority Broadband Projects: Applications will be scored based on applicants' clear and concise commitments to offer, for at least ten years after the closeout of the construction phase, in alignment with NTIA guidance about the period of federal interest in BEAD projects, affordable service at speeds of 100/20 Mbps or faster with technology other than end-to-end fiber to BEAD-funded locations, at prices that will baseline from the applicable affordable benchmark defined in section 2.13.2:
+Non-Priority Broadband Projects: Applications will be scored based on applicants' clear and concise commitments to offer, for at least five years, affordable at least 100/20 Mbps service or faster with technology other than end-to-end fiber to BEAD-funded locations, at prices that will baseline from the applicable affordable benchmark defined in section 2.13.2: